jneidel/jneidel.com/content/essay/no-interrupting/index.md

 Off the path and into the shrubs.
 You're disoriented, but you get back on the path.
 At a fork they push you in the direction they want to go in.
-You're slowly climbing over a stone and they push you over.
+You're slowly climbing over a tree that fallen over the path and they push you over it.
 All good, you landed on your feet.
-You're still not sure how to feel though.
+It wasn't pleasant though.

 You decide to leave that person behind.
 You come across another person to walk with.
 This person let's you find your way.
-They calmly wait besides you at the obstacle.
+They calmly wait while you climb an obstacle.

 Who would you rather walk with?